Christian Fenger

 Christian Fenger (November 3, 1840 – March 7, 1902) was a Danish-born surgeon, pathologist, and medical instructor.
 In the later half of his life, he worked at several medical institutions in Chicago, and became one of the most highly regarded surgeons in the United States.

 Early life and education

-Fenger was born at Ringkøbing, the son of farmer Hans Frederik Fenger (1816-1901) and Frederikke Mathilde Fjelstrup (Fjeldstrup) (1816-94).
+Fenger was born in Ringkøbing, the son of farmer Hans Frederik Fenger (1816-1901) and Frederikke Mathilde Fjelstrup (Fjeldstrup) (1816-1894).
 His brother was minister at Holmen Church and royal confessioner Hans Mathias Fenger.
 Their father owned Augustenborg Manor from 1861 to 1870.
 His paternal grandparents were businessman Peter Fenger and Else Fenger.
 Fenger studied engineering at the Copenhagen Polytechnic Institute for around a year before his father convinced him to pursue a medical degree at the University of Copenhagen.
 He gained experience as a surgeon during the Danish-Prussian War and Franco-Prussian War and received his MD in 1874.